spark-jobserver/spark-jobserver/README.md

 Make sure to edit the url, credentials, userDnTemplate, ldap.allowedGroups and ldap.searchBase settings in accordance with your local setup.

+The Shiro authenticator is able to perform fine-grained [user authorization](#user-authorization).
+Permissions are extracted from the provided user roles.
+Each role that matches a known permission is added to the authenticated user.
+Unknown roles are ignored.
+For a list of available permissions see [Permissions](doc/permissions.md).

 #### Keycloak Authentication
 The Keycloak Authenticator can be activated in the configuration file by changing the authentication provider and providing a keycloak configuration.